Summerlin – Las Vegas Homes – Real Estate

 Pros:

-All you really need to do is to drive through some of the older Summerlin villages to the north.
+All you need to do is to drive through some of the older Summerlin villages to the north.
 Some of these areas date to 1989.
-You will see that they have aged beautifully and I will tell you that they are even more beautiful now they were 30 years ago.
+You will see that they have aged beautifully and I will tell you that they are even more beautiful now than they were 30 years ago.
 The thought that was given to this master plan is amazing.
-With homes, schools, parks, villages, retail and commercial and hospital, all part of this comprehensive master plan.
+Homes, schools, parks, villages, retail and commercial, and hospital, are all part of this comprehensive master plan.
 Nothing else like it in the valley.

 Cons:

 Price – At the time of this writing the median home selling price in Summerlin is $725,000.
 Valley wide the median price is $465,000.
-To be fair, the median home size in Summerlin is somewhat larger, but still that is a big deference.
+To be fair, the median home size in Summerlin is somewhat larger, but still, that is a big difference.

-Location – Can be a negative in some situations.
+Location – This can be a negative in some situations.
 The I215 beltway is very helpful, but if you need to say travel from the middle of Summerlin to the middle of The Strip, you are probably looking at surface streets the whole way.